stcampbe/tbsweb-toolset/qa-wizard/README.md

 # BeforeYouPost&#8482; - A QA and Prototyping Wizard
 This tool allows TBS webmasters to preview a fully rendered copy of their work before posting to Canada.ca and AEM.
 For use in conjunction with your own editor and any AI augmentation.
-This is meant to limit the back and forth traffic to/from AEM to debug design issues.
+This is meant to limit the back and forth traffic to/from AEM to debug design issues in addition to prototyping for specific projects.

 **Features:**